Apparatus Outfitting Guide

 What kind of conditions void the warranty on your products.

-Broken/damage components from the field, overvoltage conditions, and alterations of the product void warranty.
+Broken/damaged components from the field, overvoltage conditions, water/chemical damage, and alterations of the product void the warranty.

 Who do I contact discussing warranty on any of your products.